asdf-format/asdf/docs/asdf/extending/extensions.rst

 ==========

-An ASDF "extension" is a supplement to the core ASDF specification that describes additional YAML tags or binary block compressors which may be used when writing files.
+An ASDF "extension" is a supplement to the core ASDF specification that describes additional YAML tags, binary block compressors, or schema validators which may be used when reading and writing files.
 In this library, extensions implement the `Extension` interface and can be installed manually by the user or automatically by a package using Python's entry points mechanism.